cyx/chimp/README.md

     # => "true"

     # List members for a list that are of a particular status.
-    Chimp.current.list("l654321", "unsubscribed")
+    Chimp.current.list_members("l654321", "unsubscribed")
     # => "true"
     # The status can be "subscribed", "unsubscribed", "cleaned", "updated."
-The default is "subscribed."
+    # The default is "subscribed."

 ## DESCRIPTION

-In order to start using Chimp, simply follow the following
+In order to start using Chimp, simply follow these instructions:
-instructions:

 1. Signup for an account at http://mailchimp.com
 2. Create at least one subscriber list.